Today the U.S. Supreme Court declined to take action on DACA. Here’s a summary of where DACA stands as of today, 2/20/2018.

-President Trump rescinded DACA today with a six month wind down.
-Here’s what will happen to DACA holders and applicants based on its rescission memorandum:
+President Trump rescinded DACA on 9/5/2017 with a six month wind down.
+Here’s what will happen to DACA holders and applicants based on the DHS rescission memorandum:

 New DACA Requests